Mia42x/Mia42x/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on guy who help me
 - 📫 How to reach me send mi DMS
-- 😄 Pronouns: objective inteligent humor guy
+- 😄 Pronouns: objective inteligent humor
 - ⚡ Fun fact: My dream is to be physicist

 <!---